NexusMutual/quote-api/README.md

 # Quote API

-## 🚧🚧⚠️ UNDER CONSTRUCTION ⚠️🚧
+## 🚧⚠️ UNDER CONSTRUCTION ⚠️🚧

 Heads up!
 This project is still in development.
-The code in this repository is not production ready - use at own risk.
+The code in this repository is not production ready - use it at your own risk.

 ## Requirements
 ```